-- The Strategy seeks to maintain at least 80% of its portfolio weight in funds with an SFDR Article 8 or 9 designation - The Strategy seeks to maintain at least 20% of its portfolio weight in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by our underlying managers. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- The Strategy seeks to maintain at least 80% of its investments in funds with an SFDR Article 8 or 9 designation. - The Strategy seeks to maintain at least 20% of its investments in sustainable investments, which is defined by the fund-weighted average of the minimum sustainable investment commitments made by the managers of the underlying funds. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?